 How to Play Queens

 Queens is a logic puzzle where you place queens on a colorful grid.
-It's simple to learn, but mastering it takes strategy and patience.
+The rules take 30 seconds to learn.
+The 9×9 grid will humble you anyway.

 The Rules